gardener/gardener/docs/usage/shoot_autoscaling.md

 * `.spec.kubernetes.clusterAutoscaler.ScaleDownUnneededTime` defines how long a node should be unneeded before it is eligible for scale down (default: `30m`).
 * `.spec.kubernetes.clusterAutoscaler.ScaleDownUtilizationThreshold` defines the threshold under which a node is being removed (default: `0.5`).
 * `.spec.kubernetes.clusterAutoscaler.ScanInterval` defines how often cluster is reevaluated for scale up or down (default: `10s`).
+* `.spec.kubernetes.clusterAutoscaler.IgnoreTaints` specifies a list of taint keys to ignore in node templates when considering to scale a node group (default: `nil`).

 ## Vertical Pod Auto-Scaling